 Download a complete copy of the Guidebook (pdf).

 The Bylaws Committee has the responsibility of developing and presenting amendments to the bylaws of the organization, as needed.

-The Health Care Committee serves as a forum for the exchange of ideas and concerns on health care issues.
+The Health Care Committee is currently without a chairperson.
+In the past it served as a forum for the exchange of ideas and concerns on health care issues.
 The committee utilizes information from health care surveys to expand and benefit member association Health Care Committees.
 It encourages the formation of Health Care Committees in all member communities.
 It identifies guidelines for cooperation and advocacy between health care staff and residents.
 It develops suggested ways residents may support and enhance health care staff through recruiting, training, and supervision of health care volunteers.
 It explores and shares ways to provide information to the community in the face of the privacy strictures of the Health Insurance Portability and Accountability Act (HIPAA) and it identifies ethical issues related to emerging health care technologies.

 The Legislative Action and Advocacy Committee is responsible for monitoring the various bills that are presented to the Senate and Assembly of the State of New Jersey, which dramatically affect the rights of seniors residing in Continuing Care Retirement Communities (CCRCs) throughout the state.
 To meet these objectives, committee members actively develop associations and often long-term relationships with members of the legislative branches of the state.
 Specific attention is directed towards any bills and/or amendments that affect the rights of seniors, veterans, veterans’ dependents, and the health and welfare of those individuals.